How do you define dryness?

 - Slight to severe flaking and scaling

-- Cracks appear accentuating the natural skin lines, creating premature ageing, the cracks deepen forming fissures, which enlarge reaching to the dermis and capillaries which can cause bleeding
+- The cracks deepen, forming fissures which enlarge, reaching to the dermis and capillaries which can cause bleeding

 - Severe itching occurs as a result of xerotic eczema, a condition of dry skin leading that can lead to infection